 - When the provisioning of a CC-POI/CC-TF/MDF3 is needed to meet the requirements of the warrant, send an ActivateTask (and subsequent ModifyTask if/as needed) with the DeliveryType set to "X3Only" and the ListOfDIDs containing at least one DID for X3 or LI_HI3 delivery destination over LI_X1 to each of the relevant functions.

-When both the above are required to meet the requirements of the warrant, the ADMF shall send each independently to each relevant function.
+When both of the above are required to meet the requirements of the warrant, the ADMF shall send each independently to each relevant function.

 When it is required to cease interception, the ADMF shall send a DeactivateTask message to each relevant function, unless the Task has already been removed by other means (e.g. by the use of the ImplicitDeactivationAllowed flag, see ETSI TS 103 221-1 [7] clause 6.2.1.2).

 Other deployments compliant with ETSI TS 103 221-1 [7] may be used subject to local agreement.

+When the IRI-TF, CC-TF, or MDF2/MDF3 are required to send a ReportTaskIssue message to the LIPF related to a task related issue with a POI, the following requirements apply.

+- The task report type shall be coded to "Non-Terminating fault".

+- For the case of a TF receiving from the triggered POI an error in the answer to a triggering message, error code 1100 shall be included.

+- For the case of MDF2 receiving a deactivated XID in LI_X2 data, error code 1101 shall be included; the NEID should be included in the TaskIssueDetails field.

+- For the case of MDF3 receiving a deactivated XID received in LI_X3 data, error code 1102 shall be included; the NEID should be included in the TaskIssueDetails field.

+Table 5.2.2-1: Task Error Codes